-As a bank, incorporated in the Kingdom of Bahrain, United Gulf Bank B.S.C. (c) ("UGB" or "the Bank") has complied with the Basel III Capital Adequacy Framework effective 1 January 2015.
+As a bank, incorporated in the Kingdom of Bahrain, United Gulf Bank B.S.C. (c) ("UGB" or "the Bank") together with its subsidiaries ("the Group") has complied with the Basel III Capital Adequacy Framework effective 1 January 2015.
 This is in accordance with the Central Bank of Bahrain's ("the CBB") Basel III guidelines.